SJECollins/pixels-arcade/README.md

 Check the janky firing on the enemy.
 Stop the enemies sitting on top of each other.

+## Hoof Hustle
+17/04

+"Betting" game.
+User selects a horse to back before the race starts.
+Bit of randomness to their ordering.
+User currently just wins or loses.

+COULDDO: Add betting?

 # General
 ## 02/07/22